Abductive forgetting: Introduction

+In both cases, A and B are still possible reasons for D, even if D is not a consequence of A and B alone.
+Maintaining the consequences removes it.
+Maintaining the explanations keeps it.
+The contrary would be that a symptom D that is explanained by A, B and C becomes unexplanaible when C is to be neglected.
+The lack of time to perform a test on C would leave a doctor with no explanation and no cure.
+The need to delay the exposition of C would force the professor to overlook an important connection between A, B and C.

+Maintaining the consequences is called consequential forgetting to distinguish it from abductive forgetting, which maintains the explanations.
+In turn, forgetting the hypotheses that could not be checked is called focusing; forgetting to clarify writing is called summarizing.
+The doctor focuses on what can be checked.
+The professor summarizes the topic.

+Focusing and summarizing are the two forms of abductive forgetting.
+They maintain some explanations and remove parts of others.

+Forgetting produces explanations.
+Abduction expresses explanations in logic.
+The original explanations comes from abduction from a propositional logic.
+The resulting ones may not, they may not come from any propositional formula.

-This is common in logics other than the propositional calculus.
+This is common in logics other than propositional logic.
 For example, forgetting a predicate in first-order logic may not be first-order definable~\cite{lin-reit-94}.
 Forgetting symbols from the description logics ALC may not give an ALC formula~\cite{wang-etal-09}.
 Strongly persistent forgetting from a logic program may be impossible~\cite{gonc-etal-16-a}.
 Some modal logics do not have uniform interpolants; therefore, they do not always allow forgetting~\cite{fang-etal-19}.
-This never happens for consequential forgetting in propositional logics: forgetting variables from a propositional formula when maintaining its consequences always gives another propositional formula.
-Not so when shifting from maintaining consequences to maintaining explanations.
+Abductive forgetting is like them: forgetting from a propositional formula may not give any propositional formula.

-The starting point of abductive forgetting is a propositional formula.
-Abduction tells the explanations it supports.
-Forgetting changes them; at a minimum, the forgotten variables are removed; depending on the application, explanations may be deleted altogether.
-Either way, the surviving explanations may not be the abductive explanations of any propositional formula.

-This is the expressibility problem: forgetting something from a formula in a certain language may not be representable within the same language.
-It may happen in first-order logic~\cite{lin-reit-94}.
-It may happen in description logics~\cite{wang-etal-09}.
-It may happen in answer set programming~\cite{gonc-etal-16}.
-It may happen in modal logics~\cite{fang-etal-19}.
-It may happen in abductive forgetting.
+Forgetting something from a formula in a certain language may not be representable within the same language.
+Whether it does for a specific formula is the expressibility problem: checking whether abductive forgetting from a specific propositional formula gives the set of explanations of some propositional formula.

-It may happen.
-It may not.
-Forgetting some variables from a specific formula may not give a propositional formula.
-Forgetting some variables from another may.
-A first question is how the difference relates to the definition of forgetting and the definition of abduction.

-What to do when a specific formula is given?
-An algorithm that computes forgetting as a formula if any exists is given.
-It is used to derive a necessary and sufficient condition for the feasibility of abductive forgetting within propositional logic.
-It is employed to prove the complexity of the problem.
+An algorithm computes a formula that expresses abductive forgetting if one exists.
+A necessary and sufficient condition is provided, and the complexity of the problem is established.